 Parish Councillors and their responsibilities – For The Register of Parish Councillor’s Declared Interests follow this link: https://www2.canterbury.gov.uk/your-community/working-with-voluntary-and-community-organisations/parishes/register-of-parish-councillors-interests/

-Cllr Stephen Laws – Vice Chairman, Planning, Legal, Fire Hydrants
+- Cllr Stephen Laws – Vice Chairman, Planning, Fire Hydrants

-Canterbury City Councillors – Westbere is represented by two city councillors – Cllr Georgina Glover and Cllr Heather Taylor – contact them at email@example.com and firstname.lastname@example.org
+Canterbury City Councillors – Westbere is represented by two city councillors – Cllr Georgina Glover and Cllr Louise Harvey-Quirke were elected to serve for a four year term from May 2019 – contact them at email@example.com and firstname.lastname@example.org

 Kent County Councillor – Cllr Alan Marsh was re-elected to serve as a county councillor for a further four year term from May 2017 – and his electorate area includes Westbere.
 Contact Cllr Marsh at email@example.com